boubechtoula/soft-angular-starter/README.md

-# angular-starter for projects with boottrab.
+# angular-starter for projects with bootstrap.